§ 8-203. Security deposits

 Added by Acts 1974, c.
 12, § 2, eff.
 July 1, 1974.
 Amended by Acts 1974, c.
 476; Acts 1979, c.
 550; Acts 1980, c.
 536; Acts 1994, c.
 3, § 1, eff.
 Feb.
 28, 1994; Acts 1999, c.
 219, § 1, eff.
 Oct.
 1, 1999; Acts 1999, c.
 649, § 1, eff.
 Oct.
 1, 1999; Acts 2000, c.
 61, § 1, eff.
 April 25, 2000; Acts 2004, c.
 369, § 1, eff.
 Oct.
 1, 2004; Acts 2005, c.
 566, § 1, eff.
 Oct.
 1, 2005; Acts 2006, c.
 502, § 1, eff.
 July 1, 2006; Acts 2014, c.
 488, § 1, eff.
 Jan.
 1, 2015; Acts 2014, c.
 489, § 1, eff.
 Jan.
 1, 2015; Acts 2015, c.
 455, § 1, eff.
 June 1, 2015; Acts 2016, c.
 643, § 1, eff.
 Oct.
 1, 2016.

 MD Code, Real Property, § 8-203, MD REAL PROP § 8-203

-Current through legislation effective February 15, 2021, from the 2021 Regular Session of the General Assembly.
+Current with legislation effective through June 1, 2021, from the 2021 Regular Session of the General Assembly.